DocuWare/Intellix/doc/linux-setup.md

 The following minimum requirements must be met for installation:

 - A Linux machine with x86_64 / amd64 architecture.
-We recommend Ubuntu 20.04, Debian 10 or openSUSE 15.2.
+We recommend Ubuntu LTS or Debian LTS.
 The installation may or may not work on other Linux versions.
-- 2 processor cores
+- 4 processor cores
-- 4 GB RAM
+- 8 GB RAM
 - Optional: Access to SQL Server 2019

 It is recommended that you install Intelligent Indexing on a separate server to achieve